Charting in the center

-The home furnishings industry isn't made up of quite the same isolationist or hawkish standings, but is facing the same economic realities that are pulling attention toward domestic production and away from the import dominance that grew over the past two decades.
+The home furnishings industry isn't focused on the same isolationist or hawkish standings, but is facing the same economic realities that are pulling attention toward domestic production and away from the import dominance that grew over the past two decades.
 Today, the value equation between domestic and overseas production is drawing closer and closer.

 Some domestic manufacturers are diligent to credit their supply partners in China and say they will continue to use those resources when it's financially viable.
 Others have sourced domestic and even local suppliers, who can provide components at competitive prices.
 There's American pride reawakening, but tempered with good business sense.

-Made: In America, a Washington, D.C.-based nonprofit educational group that seeks to help revitalize U.S. commerce in a global economy, will present Century Furniture with the group's 2011 award for Best: Made in America on July 4 at the annual Take Pride in America celebration at the U.S. Capitol.
+Made: In America, a Washington, D.C.-based nonprofit educational group, will present Century Furniture with the 2011 award for Best: Made in America on July 4 at the annual Take Pride in America celebration at the U.S. Capitol.